-Q: When will camp registration open for 2017?
+Q: When will camp registration open for 2018?

-registration opens online February 20, 2017.
+registration opens online February 19, 2018.

 Q: How will camp benefit my camper?

 A: Girls attending a

 week of resident camp experience 68 hours of the Girl Scout Leadership

 with others, and taking action to make the world a better place!
 Camp

 provides a safe, positive, fun-filled and adventurous setting, which

 within a set of controlled, safe boundaries.
 For parents seeking more

-information, click here.
-You can also view the
+information, click here or view the

 of Camp" video.

 Q: Who may attend Girl Scout camp?

-grades 1-12 in the fall of 2017 can attend camp.
+grades 1-12 in the fall of 2018 can attend camp.
 For those not

 currently registered as a Girl Scout, there is an additional $25 fee,

 the girl as a Girl Scout from now until September 30.

 Q: Can my camper request a buddy?

 A: One of the benefits

 of camp is making new friends, and most campers come to camp without a

 buddy.
 Upon arrival at camp, all girls may select their specific bed

 in their assigned unit.
 Selecting the same camp session dates,

 sleeping accommodations, and arriving at the same time will ensure

 that friends in the same age group will be in the same sleeping building.

 Q: Who gets a camp t-shirt and patch?

-including family/troop camping, gets a 2017 camp t-shirt and patch.
+gets a 2018 camp t-shirt and patch.

 Q: Can my camper receive phone calls?

 telephone is for emergency and business calls.
 In case you need to

 contact the camp director during camp, the phone number will be

 included in your confirmation packet.
 We ask that campers leave cell

 phones and any other electronics at home.
 We strive to provide a safe

 environment for your campers and because we cannot be responsible for

 the misuse or safe keeping of phones and electronics, we must enforce

 Q: What is the deadline to pay camp fees?

 camp sessions at time of registration.
 All remaining camp fees must be

 paid in full two weeks prior to the camp session start date.
 Cookie

 Q: What about spending money?

 A: The Trading Post (aka

-Campers may deposit money or Cookie
+animals, pens, journals, etc. Campers may deposit money or Cookie

 Bucks into their Trading Post account on the opening day of their camp

 session.
 The camp office keeps a running total of how much your camper

 purchases and any money not spent will be refunded or may be donated

 on the last day of camp.
 Campers should not keep money in their living

 units, luggage, etc. Camp is not responsible for any money lost that

 was not deposited into the Trading Post.